 The ORSA process is a continuous cycle of assessment and is significantly dependent on the key interactions between business planning, capital management and stress testing, in order to obtain the results which provide senior management and the Board with comfort that adequate solvency levels are maintained.
+In line with the Group's strategy and business plans, the ORSA confirms that the risks and capital tied up in the legacy interest-rate sensitive blocks of business are tightly controlled, and that the new business produces a well diversified book of protection business, in which stable persistency and scale efficiencies are key elements in managing the volatility of solvency capital.
+Stress and scenario testing therefore includes shocks to the macro-economic environment and lapse events.

 The Group ORSA process is based on the preparation of individual ORSAs for each insurance subsidiary, and captures all the material risks that each subsidiary faces or may face in the future in the execution of its business plans.
-The Group ORSA process is run in its entirety at least annually and without delay following any significant change in the risk profile of any of the subsidiaries, and is reviewed and approved by the Board following the recommendations of the subsidiaries' executive members.
+The Group ORSA process is run in its entirety at least annually to deliver a report to the Board in the fourth quarter of each year and without delay following any significant change in the risk profile of any of the subsidiaries, as assessed by the Risk Function.
+Events that are likely to have a significant impact on the risk profile are closure or opening of a new major business line, acquisition or disposal of a book of business, or a significant change to the ALM / investment strategy.
+Each report is reviewed and approved by the Board following the recommendations of the subsidiaries' executive members.
 The ORSA is integrated into the management processes and decision making process in the Group level.
 In the last reporting period no interim ORSA took place.

-The ORSA process includes the following:
+The process for performing and ongoing monitoring of the ORSA includes the following:

-- Identification of the specific risk profiles taking into account the approved risk tolerance limits and business strategy and external environment; - Assessment of the appropriateness of the standard formula; - Forward-looking stress and scenario analysis over the business plan to provide an adequate basis for the assessment of the overall solvency needs; and - Contingency plans to address material risks that could have a significant impact on the solvency position or viability of each subsidiary if they were to happen but which it is not appropriate to hold a capital buffer for.
+- Collaboration between the Company's Risk Function, MetLife Inc's Corporate Risk Management and subsidiary CROs, to develop proposed macro-economic assumptions and stresses for projections, which are to be reviewed and approved by the appropriate subsidiaries' risk committee; - Identification of the specific risk profiles taking into account the approved risk tolerance limits and business strategy and external environment; - Assessment of the appropriateness of the standard formula; - Forward-looking stress and scenario analysis over the business plan to provide an adequate basis for the assessment of the overall solvency needs; - Contingency plans to address material risks that could have a significant impact on the solvency position or viability of each subsidiary if they were to happen but which it is not appropriate to hold a capital buffer for; and - Quarterly reports to the Company's board on the development of subsidiaries' solvency, analysis of underlying drivers and outlook.